 Fisherton @ 09.45 and Kirkoswald @ 11.15 am with Communion on the first Sunday

 in May and November.
-The service in Maidens Hall during June, July and August is at
+The service in Maidens Hall during August is at 9.00 am.

 For us church is about spreading the word of God and telling the Good News about Jesus Christ.
 It is also about what we do, particularly what we do together.
 We are not, in any sense, a closed fellowship, just a bunch of people who believe that the message preached by Jesus Christ is worth trying to live out, not only on Sundays, but also Monday to Saturday.

 It is our vision to be church “in the community for the community”.
 To this end, we